salomellabres/openduck/README.md

 gpu_id: 0
 ```

-### Running OpenDUck in Amber
+### Running OpenDUck in AMBER

-Originally Dynamic Undocking was designed to run in Amber, in OpenDUck we have maintained the same protocol for AMBER, replacing the parametrization and file-generation previously done by MOE with an open implementation.
-Similarly as with the old protocol, freedom on the quequeing headers and preparation are integrated both in the commandline arguments and in the input yaml.
+Originally dynamic undocking was designed to run in AMBER; in OpenDUck we have maintained the same protocol for AMBER, replacing the parametrization and file-generation previously done by MOE with an open-source implementation.
+As with the original protocol, the user is free to choose their preferred queueing headers and preparation via either the commandline arguments or the input yaml file.
 Preparation flags are very similar to those for OpenMM, as most of the implementation is shared.

 ```{bash}